51nodes/quorum-raft-helm-template/README.md

 - [yq](https://github.com/mikefarah/yq) version 4 and higher, to modify the cluster using the provided [scripts](quorum/scripts/)

 ## Configuring Geth
-To set different geth parameters use the `geth` and `getParams` values in the [values.yaml](quorum/values.yaml) file.
+To set different quorum and geth parameters use the `quorum`, `geth` and `getParams` values in the [values.yaml](quorum/values.yaml) file.
 If you want add initial accounts or in general want to modify the `geth genesis` you can do so in the [01-quorum-genesis.yaml](quorum/templates/01-quorum-genesis.yaml).
 ```
+quorum:
+  version: 20.10.0
+  storageSize: 1Gi
 geth:
   networkId: 10
   port: 30303